 15 - Use of extracts

-If you disable this option, your extracts will not be used.
+If you deactivate this option, your extracts will not be used.

-At the top of your screen, on the right, there is a small tab called "screen options".
-Open it and check "extract".
+At the top of your screen, on the right hand side, there is a small tab called "screen options".
+Open it and check 'extract'.

-From that moment on, all your articles will display a new field to enter the extract, watch this video instead...
+From then on, all your articles will display a new field to enter the excerpt, watch this video instead...

-Enabling the "reactive shortcodes" option allows you to display shortcode elements in a responsive way, i.e. adaptable to all screens.
+Activating the "responsive shortcodes" option allows you to display shortcode elements in a responsive manner, i.e. adaptable to all screens.

 17 - Google Fonts subset